 Advanced, in-depth study of one, sometimes two, major authors from the ancient world to the present.
 Use of secondary sources and research writing will be included.
 This course emphasizes intellectual development, critical analysis, cultural literacy, and, when applicable, global awareness.
 This course may be repeated once for credit.
-Prerequisite: ENGL 2103 or ENGL 2203.
+Prerequisite: ENGL 2103 or ENGL 2203 or instructor's permission.
 Course rotation: Fall.
-General Education: Intermediate - Application & Integration of Knowledge.